Skip to main content

 OneSignal Segment creation

-• The synced cohort appears in OneSignal as an Amplitude Segment filter.
+The synced cohort appears as an Amplitude Segment filter.
+OneSignal automatically creates a Segment for the cohort if:

-• The users in the Amplitude Cohort also exist in OneSignal with matching External ID.
+• The Users in the Amplitude cohort also exist in OneSignal with a matching External ID.

-• You must not exceed your Segment limit in OneSignal.
+• You have not exceeded your Segment limit in OneSignal.

 Track message events in Amplitude